openeuler-mirror/compass-ci/doc/manual/apply-account.md

 ---

 - please replace the 3 parts in {{ }} with your information.
-- the email name should be in english, as: "David Rientjes" in the template.
+- the email name should be in English or Chinese Pinyin, as: "David Rientjes" in the template.
 - my oss commit: a git commit URL that has your contribution.
+It should be in a well known git repo that's registered in [upstream-repos](https://gitee.com/wu_fengguang/upstream-repos)

 ## step 2: receive an email